The genomics revolution is already here

 As a result, many research units are currently maintaining their own ‘silos’ of potentially valuable sequence and patient data.
 Needless to say, there may be several big genetic discoveries “out there” already sequenced, but not discovered, because no-one has had the means to bring together the matching pieces of the puzzle.

-Solution: Secure the data, share the knowledge
+We want to secure the data, share the knowledge.